AyoolaBaba/Data-Modules/API.md

 - Responses include a status code, headers, and sometimes a body.
 - Status codes indicate the result: 2xx for success, 3xx for redirects, 4xx for client errors, 5xx for server errors.
 - HTTP is stateless.
 Each request is handled independently, with no memory of previous requests.
+- Cookies are small data stored by the client, sent back on future requests used for sessions, preferences, and tracking and Work around HTTP's stateless nature.

 # JSON